kinghuthman/budgetApp/README.md

     Second use case, when we want want an event handler attached to an element that is not yet in the DOM when our page is loaded.

 Dom Traversing - use .parentNode

+---

+---

+DELETE FROM THE DATA STRUCTURE

+---

+Must find the index of the id we are looking to delete Can use the map method on a list of arrays to return a new array with a certain property or new property we are looking for or wanting to create, then we can use indexOf on that new array to find a specific index for an id in that list.
+Then use the splce method with that index.